cryptoboid/mytag/README.md

 cd mytag
 docker-compose run expo
 ```
-3. Create a `credentials.env` file on root with credentials (only specify credentials if building or publishing on Expo, otherwise you can leave them blank):
+3. Create an empty `credentials.env` file on root for development.
+If you plan on building/publishing on Expo you must include:
 ```
 EXPO_CLI_USERNAME=yourexpouser
 EXPO_CLI_PASSWORD=yourexpopass